Monégasque nationality law

-Monégasque nationality law determines entitlement to Monégasque citizenship.
 Citizenship of Monaco is based primarily on the principle of jus sanguinis.
 In other words, citizenship is conferred primarily by birth to a Monégasque parent, irrespective of place of birth.

 Acquisition for Monégasque citizenship

 By descent

-Children who at the time of birth had a Monégasque father or mother that was born Monégasque (regardless of the place of birth) are eligible for Monégasque citizenship.
+Children who at the time of birth had a Monégasque father or mother that was born Monégasque (regardless of the place of birth) or acquired Monégasque citizenship by naturalisation, reintegration, or option are eligible for Monégasque citizenship.

 In addition, children born to a mother of whom one of the ancestors in the same line was born Monégasque are eligible for Monégasque citizenship.

-If the child is born out of wedlock, then he/she will only qualify for Monégasque citizenship once recognised/legitimised by the marriage of his/her parents.
+A child born out of wedlock will only qualify for Monégasque citizenship once recognised/legitimised by the parents' marriage.

 By birth

 Any person who is born in Monaco to unknown parents is Monégasque at birth.

 By marriage

-A foreign woman can apply for Monégasque citizenship through a right of option after ten years of marriage on condition that the spouses live together.
-In the case of the husband's death, she has to provide evidence that her widowhood was not followed by remarriage.
+A foreign spouse can apply for Monégasque citizenship through a right of option after twenty years of marriage on condition that the spouses live together.
+In the case of the spouse's death, they has to provide evidence that the widowhood was not followed by remarriage.